A ‘beautiful bridge’: The unlikely love affair between Australia and Bollywood – KION546

 But the love affair is far from new, according to “Brand Bollywood – Downunder,” a documentary due to premiere this fall which looks at how the Indian film industry’s links with Australia have expanded since the late 1990s.

 Indian-born Anupam Sharma, its producer, writer and director, first came to Australia to visit family as a child.
-Years later, in the 1990s, he enrolled at film school in Sydney, sub-majoring in acting.
+Years later, in the 1990s, he embarked on a film degree in Sydney, sub-majoring in acting.

 “There was a distinct lack of opportunities,” he recalled in a video interview with CNN.
 “I was doing the usual thing, playing a doctor or a spice shop owner in a TV commercial.”